MathieuNls/bianca/bianca.md

 \red{As described in section \ref{sec:newcommits} our experimentations rely heavily on virtual machines instrumentation and coordination.
 Providing a straightforward reproduction package in this condition is very challenging.
 However, we are happy to share our consilolidated dataset: https://github.com/MathieuNls/bianca-data.
-The dataset is composed of three compressed MySQL formatted tables: clones, commits and repository.
+The dataset is composed of three compressed PostgresSQL formatted tables: clones, commits and repository.
 The clone table stores the relationship between set of similar commits.
 The commits themselves are in the commit table with details about their author, repository, commit message and all the metrics found in commit guru \cite{Rosen2015}.
 Finally, the repository table describe the repository used in terms of url, name and ingestion status.